 }

-before sending it to the server-side.
+before sending it to the server side.
 It depends on your own implementation or the server-side framework you are working with.
 However, in most cases encrypting the file with FormData

-is considered best practice.
+is considered the best practice.

 .
 An ongoing HTTP request can emit a bunch of events and we can tap into those using the Rxjs tap